hmrc/customs-declare-exports/README.md

 - `sm2 --start CDS_EXPORTS_DECLARATION_ALL` - all services together with both declarations services

 ### Running the application
-In order to run the application you need to have SBT installed.
-Then, it is enough to start the service with:

 `sbt run`

 ### Testing the application